 If you find me out in the wild and talk to me about what I'm excited about, topic #1 is most likely going to be how much Ember-CLI rocks.
 Here's a rough list as to why:

 - Fully decoupled front-end and back-end code.
 Ember deploys down to four static files that rely on external JSON apis to do rich data access.
-We can think of front-end . . .
+We can think . . .

 duplicating the interoperability that SOA has on our backend